Baths

 Thrush

 Thrush is a condition where yeast growth can cause white patches on the gums, on the tongue or along the inside of the cheeks.
-In most cases this conditon appears in young infants but indivdual of any age may develop it if there immune system is affected or there is an imbalance of conditions caused by a course of antibiotics or oral steroids.
+In most cases this condition appears in young infants, but individuals of any age may develop it if there immune system is affected or there is an imbalance of conditions caused by a course of antibiotics or oral steroids.

-.
 They may occasionally look cross-eyed.
-Although they are able to recognize shapes and faces early, they have difficulty focusing on objects.
+Although they can recognize shapes and faces early, they have difficulty focusing on objects.

 The widened bridge of their noses also gives the appearance of eye crossing.
 Sneezing is a major way for a baby to clear its nose of mucus, lint, or milk curd.
 Hiccups are normal.
 They are caused by immaturity of the swallowing center in the brain.
 Hiccups can be stopped by giving a few swallows of water.
 Coughing is one way the baby may clear its throat.
 Crying is a baby’s way of saying, “I’m hungry, I’m thirsty,